snwight/gol/README.md

 ===

-Example seed states of interest (lifted from wikipedia examples) - these require a world grid of 12 by 12 size for best viewing.
+Example seed states of interest (lifted from wikipedia examples) - these require a minimum world grid of 12 by 12 size for best viewing.

 Still Lifes: